genesiscommunitysuccess/docs/docs/03_server/10_integration/06_notify/01_configuring.md

 ### Entity types
 Some route types are used for sending notifications directly to users of the application.
 For example, a SCREEN_ROUTE can send toast notifications directly to a user's screen, and an EMAIL_USER_ROUTE can send a notification directly to a user's email address.
 In contrast, an EMAIL_DISTRIBUTION_ROUTE can send a notification to email addresses that are not tied to a specific user in the system.

-For the routes that are used to send to application users, two fields are present on the route object: ENTITY_ID and ENTITY_ID type.
+For the routes that are used to send to application users, two fields are present on the route object: ENTITY_ID and ENTITY_ID_TYPE.
 These two fields represent a user or set of users to deliver the notification to.

 ENTITY_ID_TYPE is an enumeration with the following possible values.